 Unfortunately, not all certification authorities adhere to similar standards in identity assurance.
 In fact, some certification authorities issue certificates without any processes to authenticate and verify the identity of the business requesting the certificate.
 Worse, these non-vetted certificates display the same yellow padlock as the identity assured SSL certificates.
 These "weak" validation certificates rely only on the Domain Name Registrar details to validate ownership, which provides virtually no identity assurance.

 Let us look at the following example.
 Is www.ABCompany.com or www.ABC-company.com the real web page of ABC Company, or does one of the URL's belong to a fraudster or impostor?
 To determine whether you are on the legitimate site would require further validation.
 If a website does not have identity authentication, any fraudster can procure the trusted yellow icon to launch phishing or pharming attacks from a fraudulent website because users cannot easily distinguish between low assurance certificates and the identity-validating high assurance certificates.

-That's why EV SSL certificates are being introduced to close this trust gap.
+EV SSL Certificates were introduced to close this trust gap.

-When an EV certificate secures a site, the Microsoft Internet Explorer 7.0, Opera 9.5 or Mozilla Firefox 3.0 user will immediately see the address bar turn green when they visit the website.
+When an EV certificate secures a site, the Microsoft Internet Explorer, Opera or Mozilla Firefox user will immediately see the address bar turn green when they visit the website.
 A display next to the URL will toggle between the organization name and the certificate and the certificate authority that issued the SSL Certificate.
 The green bar means that a third party has authenticated the identity of the business.
 Other browser vendors will also provide a similar display

 SSL is vital to Web security.
 It provides a strong sense of confidentiality, message integrity, and identity authentication to users.
 The business of e-commerce is tied closely to consumer confidence in the identity assurance aspect of SSL certificates across the net.